pac-dev/dspnote/readme.md

 DSPnote is a static site generator specialized in creating notebooks with interactive figures.
 It's mostly implemented as an extension to [python-markdown](https://github.com/Python-Markdown/markdown).
 It currently supports the following types of figures:

-- *SporthDiagram*: an audio processing block diagram, accompanied by a user-defined Sporth script that can be run in-browser, and parameter sliders to control the script.
+- *SporthDiagram*: an audio processing block diagram, accompanied by a user-defined Sporth script that can be run in-browser, and parameter sliders to control the script
+- *ShaderFig*: a WebGL fragment shader, with an optional "play" button and parameter sliders to control variables in the script

-- *Image*: an image with a caption.
+- *Image*: an image with a caption

 ## Installing and Using